This guide offers total comprehension of investing fundamentals to beginners at any experience level

 9. Monitoring Your Investments

-• Rebalancing: Adjust your portfolio as needed to maintain your desired asset allocation.
+Adjust your portfolio by making needed changes to preserve your decided asset distribution.

 10. Tips for Successful Investing